minio/docs/source/reference/kubectl-minio-plugin/kubectl-minio-tenant-create.rst

    MinIO strongly recommends creating a Storage Class that corresponds to locally-attached volumes on the host machines on which the Tenant deploys.
    This ensures each pod can use locally-attached storage for maximum performance and throughput.
-   See the :ref:`Deploy MinIO Tenant <deploy-minio-tenant>` tutorial for guidance on creating Storage Classes for supporting the MinIO Tenant.
+   See the :ref:`Deploy MinIO Tenant <minio-k8s-deploy-minio-tenant>` tutorial for guidance on creating Storage Classes for supporting the MinIO Tenant.

    Defaults to ``default``.